 How Can You Get Engaged Customer Care?

 This is all great in theory.
-In practice, it’s fairly difficult to get customer care employees engaged.
+In practice, it’s fairly difficult to get customer care employees engaged, on-site or remotely.

 The issue is twofold.
 First, the employees must be engaged with your company.
 They need to be convinced your corporate values align with theirs.
 They also need to be fairly happy in their positions.
 A positive work environment, competitive salaries, benefits, flexible time, and other “perks” all contribute.
 A sense of being valued is also key.

 Even if you have all the right ingredients for employee engagement, you may find working in customer care quickly disengages employees.
-They may be disheartened by angry customers.
+They may be disheartened by angry customers - especially as many customers are under excess stress and anxiety right now.

 There are a few things you can do to help.
 First, you can make sure your employees receive great training for handling upset customers.
-You can also be sure they’re using the latest technology to deliver faster service.
+Make sure your employees know how valued their work is through recognition and awards.
+You can also be sure they’re using the latest technology to deliver faster service, while offing your customers with multiple channels to connect to your agents.

-You should also emphasize teamwork to your employees in customer care.
+You should also emphasize teamwork to your employees in customer care, especially when dealing with virtual or remote teams.
 When they work together to quickly resolve a customer complaint or to ensure follow-ups are conducted, they’re engaging with each other to resolve issues.
 You might even ask them to think of the customer as a kind of “team member” too.

 When your employees believe you’re doing great work, they’ll want your customers to believe in the company too.
 As a result, they’ll go to greater lengths to deliver better customer care.